Separation Agreements in North Carolina

 There are many issues that you must handle prior to getting a divorce.
 If you fail to do so, you will not be able to make those claims after the divorce is granted.
 There are also legal issues that you should resolve before the 12-month mark, enabling you to start moving forward with decisions and life changes without your spouse's involvement, such as purchasing property.

 Facing legal separation?
 Let us help you craft an agreement.
-Speak with a Charlotte divorce attorney as soon as possible from Krusch & Sellers, P.A. at (704) 343-8811.
+Speak with a Charlotte divorce attorney as soon as possible from Krusch Law, PLLC at (704) 343-8811.

 What Is a Separation Agreement?